 At one point we came upon two women and a dog by the riverbank and I made this video.

 A giant hot-air balloon slowly rose above the horizon and then headed in our direction, that is to say, towards the river.
 The two dots beside the balloon in this picture are hang-gliders, which swooped around the balloon like insects around a streetlight.

 It was a magical sight such as one only sees in our magic Valley.
 When the giant orb got closer, it became apparent that it was the UMass Weather Balloon!

 Perhaps there was a university scientist on board that balloon, but I preferred to think not.
-I wanted to imagine that it was two lovers, perhaps undergrad meteorology majors who had gone aloft without their professor's knowledge, and that as the balloon floated blissfully over the Connecticut, in the face of what must have been a mind blowing view of the setting sun, that in that perfect moment someone stole a kiss.
+I wanted to imagine that it was two lovers, perhaps undergrad meteorology majors who had gone aloft without their professor's knowledge, floating blissfully over the Connecticut, in the face of what must have been a mind blowing view of the setting sun.

 Visit the Alexandra Dawson Conservation Area soon, and bring a friend.

 Speaking of Hadley, I never realized that there is a stone commemorating the Hadley King-Killers on the common.

 The stone has been placed at what is supposed to be the exact spot where the Angel of Hadley is alleged to have first appeared.

 If you've forgotten the details of the legend, click here.